Trump gave $ 100 million to an agency to fight Covid. Here is what happened. - ExBulletin

 In 2020, the Trump administration ordered the International Development Finance Corporation (DFC) to lend $ 100 million in Pentagon funds through the CARES Act to “finance the domestic production of strategic resources needed to meet the COVID-19 outbreak and strengthen any relevant national medical supply chains.

 Companies were encouraged to apply for financial support to help increase the distribution in the United States of ventilators, vaccines, medical testing supplies, personal protective equipment (PPE) and other relevant products.
-According to a new report from the Government Accountability Office, 178 inquiries have poured into agencies in downtown Washington. office, but no money came out.
+According to a new report from the Government Accountability Office, 178 inquiries poured into the agency’s offices in downtown Washington, but no money flowed.

 The agencies portal for loan applications has now been suspended and its authority to grant Covid-related loans ends on March 26.